nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 You may also type in `list all` to list all personal, timetable and zoom events.

 As seen from the list, the index of the Personal event `doctor's appointment` is 3.
 To delete it, type in the command `delete personal; 3`.
-This will delete the event from Scheduler-/-;, as shown in the following output:
+This will delete the event from Scheduler-\
+-;, as shown in the following output:

 ```
 delete personal; 3